KevinSiddhpura/Djs14-Template/README.md

-# Discord.js 14 - Bot Template
+# Discord.js 14 - Bot

 ## Overview
 This project provides a handler for Discord.js version 14.
 It is designed to simplify bot development using the latest features of Discord.js.